 Surprisingly many worn forks on the shop floor

-Did you know that is it best to check your lift truck forks for wear every year?
+Did you know that it is recommended to check your lift truck forks for wear every year?
 A lot of lift truck drivers forget to perform this inspection.
-That's a shame, as working with worn or cracks forks is dangerous.
+That's a shame, as working with worn or cracked forks is dangerous.
 A regular inspection prevents serious consequences:

 - Falling loads caused by a breaking fork